 One of the most important processes that graduate students undertake is the formation of the dissertation committee.
 The dissertation committee should be formed within the first two years of students' entry into the doctoral program.
-The university requires that dissertation committee chairs hold "Doctoral Advisor Status" and that all members hold at least "Graduate Faculty" status.
+The university requires that dissertation committee chairs and all members hold "Graduate Faculty" status.
 The UGS website maintains an up-to-date listing of the status of every faculty member at FIU.